townmath/cisp400-reader/_sources/glossary.rst

       For example, some code in class 'A' has a reference to some other class 'B'.

+   compound type
+      A :term:`data type` built up from simpler parts.
+      Compare to :term:`simple type` and :term:`composite type`.

    constant running time
       The cost of a function whose running time is not related to its input size.